tezx11/Lib/README.md

-This is not mine, it's Stefanuk's script that I'm trying to fix.
+These are not mine, they're Stefanuk's scripts that I'm trying to fix.